spesmilo/electrum-docs/tails.rst

 However, you can use the most current Electrum with Tails that eliminates the phishing message and includes other improvements by using the appimage (a self-contained file that works on Tails linux).

-These steps work on the current Tails (3.12.1) but may work on older versions too:
+These steps work on the current Tails (3.12.1) but may work on older versions too.

 Steps to use appimage
 ---------------------